-During the year ended June 30, 2018, the Organization received \$100,906 of donated supplies for special events and fund-raisers, including \$61,948 related to an event held in the next fiscal year reported as temporarily restricted at June 30, 2018, of which \$18,422 was included in direct benefits to donors.
-During the year ended June 30, 2017, the Organization received \$52,029 of donated supplies for special events and fund-raisers, including \$28,618 related to an event held in the 2018 fiscal year reported as temporarily restricted at June 30, 2017, of which \$17,130 was included in direct benefits to donors.
+During the year ended June 30, 2019, the Organization received \$54,357 of donated supplies for special events and fund-raisers at June 30, 2019.
+During the year ended June 30, 2018, the Organization received \$100,906 of donated supplies for special events and fund-raisers, including \$61,948 related to an event held in the 2019 fiscal year reported as with donor restriction at June 30, 2018.

-In-Kind Contributions and Donated Services (cont'd) - There were also a substantial number of volunteers who donated a significant amount of their time towards the activities of the Organization for the years ended June 30, 2018 and 2017, the value of which has not been recognized in the consolidated financial statements as they do not meet the criteria for recognition.
+There were also a substantial number of volunteers who donated a significant amount of their time towards the activities of the Organization for the years ended June 30, 2019 and 2018, the value of which has not been recognized in the consolidated financial statements as they do not meet the criteria for recognition.